FRRouting/frr/doc/user/bgp.rst

    This command is only allowed for eBGP peers.

+.. index:: [no] neighbor <A.B.C.D|X:X::X:X|WORD> as-override
+.. clicmd:: [no] neighbor <A.B.C.D|X:X::X:X|WORD> as-override

+   Override AS number of the originating router with the local AS number.

+   Usually this configuration is used in PEs (Provider Edge) to replace the incoming customer AS number so the connected CE (Customer Edge) can use the same AS number as the other customer sites.
+This allows customers of the provider network to use the same AS number across their sites.

+   This command is only allowed for eBGP peers.

 .. index:: [no] neighbor PEER ttl-security hops NUMBER
 .. clicmd:: [no] neighbor PEER ttl-security hops NUMBER